Haxinator/AcousticTrafficMonitoring/docs/index.markdown

 ### 2. Data Preprocessing

-- Download [IDMT-TRAFFIC - Fraunhofer IDMT](https://www.idmt.fraunhofer.de/en/publications/datasets/traffic.html) : This is the basic dataset we use, all data samples have high quality, but this dataset is highly unbalanced, the number of commercial vehicle samples are not enough for our training and testing, so we need another dataset as a supplementary.
+- Download [IDMT-TRAFFIC - Fraunhofer IDMT](https://www.idmt.fraunhofer.de/en/publications/datasets/traffic.html) : This is the basic dataset we use, all data samples have high quality recorded by high-quality sE8 microphones and meduim-quality MEMS microphones.
+The dataset includes recordings from 4 different locations, 4 different vehicle types, three different tempo limit areas, as well as dry and wet weather/road conditions.
+However, this dataset is highly unbalanced, the number of commercial vehicle samples are not enough for our training and testing, so we need another dataset as a supplementary.

 - Download [DCASE2024 Acoustic Dataset](https://dcase.community/challenge2024/task-acoustic-based-traffic-monitoring): This is the supplementary dataset we use for the project.
+The audio data were collected using Bosch urban traffic monitoring sensors.
+A linear microphone array installed on the side of the road parallel to the direction of travel provides audio input to the traffic monitoring system.
+Real-world data is collected in urban environments with various traffic densities, from country roads with at most 5 vehicles per minute, to intercity roads with as many as 30 vehicles per direction per minute.
 Although the quality of this dataset is not very high, we still find some available commercial vehicle sample to use.

-- The total sample size for training is 30K.
+- The total sample size for training is 3000.
+We used 1000 car samples and 300 CV samples from `DCASE2024 Acoustic Dataset`, and 700 CV samples and 1000 background noise samples from `IDMT-TRAFFIC - Fraunhofer IDMT`.

 - Place `loc*` directories into `Datapreprocessing/`

 - Run the following notebooks:
   - `data_preprocessing.ipynb`: to extract segments
   - `spike_test.ipynb`: to convert audio into spike signals